adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 :::

 If we want to `filter()` and only show certain rows, we can do that too.
+Here, we filtered by sex, numerical variables, and both.

 ::: {.cell}